 - do more repetitions of each exercise (up to 16 reps);

-- take a shorter break between circuits (1 or 2 minutes – and use a timer on your phone to make sure you’re not resting too much.)
+- take a shorter break between circuits (1 or 2 minutes – and use a timer on your phone to ensure you’re not resting too much.)

 To make the HIIT exercises easier:

-- do less repetitions of each exercise (6 to 10 reps);
+- do fewer repetitions of each exercise (6 to 10 reps);

 - take a longer break between circuits (3 minutes).